-Beginning on Jan.
-1, 2020, the USGA and the R&A will implement major changes to the fabric of our handicap system.
+Beginning in early 2020, the USGA and the R&A will implement major changes to the fabric of our handicap system.
 This revamped World Handicap System brings the game of golf under a single set of handicapping rules and provide a more consistent measure of players’ ability between different regions of the world.
 The WHS Hub will serve as your one-stop shop for the key changes and what you need to know before this new system goes into place.
 Below you will find information on each of the major changes in digestible videos and printable PDF documents.
 Please share this with all of your fellow golfers!

 1. You need to know your Course Handicap.

 In the new system, your Course Handicap will be the number of strokes needed to play to par.
 This results in greater variance in that number and presents a change, as historically it has represented the number of strokes needed to play to the Course Rating.
 This is a good thing, as par is an easy number to remember.
 Target score for the day?
 Par plus Course Handicap.
 The Course Rating is inherent within the calculation to be more intuitive and account for competing from different tees.

 2. Net Double Bogey.

 The maximum hole score for each player will be limited to a Net Double Bogey.
 This adjustment is more consistent from hole to hole than the Equitable Stroke Control procedure.
 The calculation is simple: Par + 2 + any handicap strokes you receive.

 One way that handicapping is being modernized is a player’s Handicap Index will update daily (which will provide a fairer indication of a player’s ability in the moment), if the player submitted a score the day before.
 On days where the player does not submit a score, no update will take place.